 - If there have been incidents – or even threats – of vandalism or violence toward your NPO or your clients, report it immediately to the proper authorities and get their help.

 - Listen, and remember that in your opposition’s narrative, you are the villain.
 Your goal is to build understanding and trust.

 - Start by addressing people who are on the fence or only expressing misgivings about your work.

 - Find common ground in the experiences of your nonprofit and your opposition.
-For example, both devout Christians and Muslims may share concern about the influence of popular culture on their teenagers’ values and behavior.
+For example, both devout Christians and Muslims may share a concern about the influence of popular culture on their teenagers’ values and behavior.
 Immigrant breadwinners and displaced American born workers may share feelings of helplessness and loss of efficacy.
-Simply telling your clients stories that include these elements may resonate with your opposition.
+Merely telling your clients’ stories that include these elements may resonate with your opposition.

-- Look for the right story tellers as well as the right story.
-Your opposition may be much more willing to trust a member of their own community, a person they see as being like them, or at least someone they see as neutral.
+- Look for the right storytellers as well as the right story.
+Your opposition may be much more willing to trust a member of their community, a person they see as being like them, or at least someone they see as neutral.

 Now the don’ts:

 - Never express interpersonal disrespect, even when there is strong disagreement.
 That means no labeling, condescension, or disparagement of people.